 BetterBirth offers high intensity, accelerated programs that will help you become an excellent doula or midwife.
 Midwife programs are based on the North American Registry of Midwives requirements to obtain the Certified Professional Midwife credential.
 In addition to the prenatal, labor and delivery, postpartum, and newborn experiences required for NARM, we teach, assess, and sign off skills in the Practical Skills Guide for Midwifery and NARM's Comprehensive Skills, Knowledge, and Abilities Essential for Competent Midwifery Practice Verification Form 201.

 We offer three programs through which students may receive training: Workshop Week, Clinical Placements and Second Verification of Skills.
 We also offer CPR (via American Red Cross) and neonatal resuscitation (via the Helping Babies Breathe course of the American Academy of Pediatrics) classes.
 Our CPR classes are accepted by the State of Utah for licensure as a Direct-Entry Midwife, but not by the North American Registry of Midwives (NARM) for the Certified Professional Midwife (CPM) credential.
 Please direct questions to email@example.com.

 This program is designed for midwifery students who want to learn and sign off skills, but do not want (or are not able) to stay longer and obtain clinical experiences.
 It includes several learning modules to complete at home followed by a jam-packed, 3-day, 10+-hour-a-day skills training on the most often-requested and difficult-to-acquire skills for student midwives.

 View Workshop Classes

-After you satisfactorily complete Workshop Week, we can sign off many skills on your NARM Form 201 or Practical Skills Guide.
+After you satisfactorily complete Workshop Weekend, we can sign off many skills on your NARM Form 201 or Practical Skills Guide.
 School-specific skills forms may also be signed.
 Please keep in mind that the pre-attendance modules are required to be completed prior to the in-person training.
 If you have not completed the modules, you can still come to the training but nothing will be signed off.